firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 ![PRTG Mainscreen][PRTG Mainscreen]

-I tried using `prtgadmin`/`prtgadmin` to login but it didn't work.
-As a result, I started snooping around the FTP, hoping to find some files regarding the login credentials, which I did; on `C:\ProgramData\Paessler\"PRTG Network Monitor"`.
+Trying to login in using `prtgadmin`/`prtgadmin` was no use.
+As a result, snooping around the FTP in hopes of finding some files regarding the login credentials was fruitful as there were 3 configuration files in `C:\ProgramData\Paessler\"PRTG Network Monitor"`.

 ```